-Saudi Arabia bans recharging power banks on flights to enhance aviation safety
+Saudi Arabia bans charging of power banks on flights to enhance aviation safety

 Here's what it means for you.